haxorof/openstack-aio-ceph-ansible/README.md

 - Install Ubuntu 16.04 LTS
 - Create user: ansible
-- Manually create OS partition see below (90GB).
+- Manually create OS LVM partition see below (90GB).
   - swap => 5GB
   - /boot => 500MB
   - / => The rest
 - Only select tasks: System Utilities and OpenSSH Server
 - IP: 192.168.1.200

 What do you get after this playbook has been executed?